 The aim of the cover letter is to convey information about your personality and your way of approaching problems.
 While the résumé is a fact-based review of your professional life, a cover letter should somehow introduce you as a person.
 It is therefore important to use a different tone and focus on areas of your résumé that you have not developed in depth.
+Don't underestimate the importance of a well-written cover letter, it is fundamental component of your application!

-The approach to writing your cover letter is similar to that used for the résumé:
+The approach to writing your cover letter is similar to that used for the résumé: you will have to analyse your background to:

 - Reinforce skills that are not adequately explained on your résumé.